PelionIoT/mbed-cloud-sdk-javascript/examples/README.md

 * __Long Polling__ [long-polling.html](web/long-polling.html)

-  This example uses long polling to register for callbacks from mbed Cloud and receives asynchronous notifications.
+  This example uses long polling to register for callbacks from Mbed Cloud and receives asynchronous notifications.
   Using the callbacks, the device/resource tree of connected devices is recursed, outputting the value for each resource.

 * __Device Management__ [device-management.html](web/device-management.html)